frossm/getopt.btm/README.md

 Lastly, if you have ideas on enhancements I'd love for this to continue to evolve.
 Just drop me a note.

 michael @ fross.org

+## LICENSE ##
+This program is copyright 2015 - 2019 by Michael Fross, all rights reserved.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.